Los Angeles Arraignment Attorney

 During this time, the judge will inform you of all your Constitutional rights such as the right against self incrimination, the right to a speedy trial, the right to a trial by jury, the right to produce and confront witnesses.
 The arraignment is also the time you will have an opportunity to enter your plea of guilty, not guilty, or no contest.
 Another option may be a Deferred Entry of Judgment or Diversion which is a type of diversion program that gives you certain terms and conditions to complete and once completed, your charges will be dismissed.

-We we will sit down with you, discuss all the details of your case, and advise you on the wisest route to take.
+At the Hedding Law Firm, we we will sit down with you, discuss all the details of your case, and advise you on the wisest route to take.

 Contact us to set up a free case evaluation and we will take up our position as your advocate and do everything we can to get you the best possible results.